mend0z0/E-Stationer/Hardware/_Sub_HW_EPen/v1_20231122/Design Folder/README.md

 ## Tasks

 - #### MUST to DO :
-    - List the works that proper working of project depends on these tasks -
+    - Writing the LED indicator status once it's been determined how it should blink based on different situation.
+    -
     -
 - #### Important :